Keele station: History

 Installation of two elevators to make the station fully accessible commenced in August 2019.
 The construction was completed in July 2021, with Keele becoming the TTC's 53rd accessible station.

 Subway infrastructure in the vicinity

 Just east of Keele Street, the line emerges from a hillside, changing directly from tunnel to an elevated alignment on an enclosed bridge, then enters the station.
 The fully enclosed station crosses over both Keele Street and a parallel side street named Indian Grove.
 Just east of the station the line emerges onto an open viaduct, with a 187 space parking lot located underneath at 400 Indian Road.
-The line then continues at ground level beside the no longer active Vincent Subway Yard, before descending into the Dorval Portal as it continues to Dundas West Station.
+The line then continues at ground level beside Keele Yard (formerly called Vincent Yard), before descending into the Dorval Portal as it continues to Dundas West station.

 Nearby landmarks

 Nearby landmarks include High Park and Keele Junior Public School.
 The neighbourhood of The Junction is located north of the station.